 Finally, foreign students convicted of certain offenses may find themselves subject to deportation.

-The law firm of James S. Friedman LLC defends college and university students charged with non-indictable (disorderly persons or petty disorderly persons) offenses, and indictable (felony) offenses.
-The firm understands that students and their parents have made huge investments of time, money, and other resources in a young person's future, and believes strongly that this should not be jeopardized or sacrificed because of what is usually am impetuous act stemming from a momentary loss of foresight.
+We defend college and university students charged with non-indictable (disorderly persons or petty disorderly persons) offenses, and indictable (felony) offenses.
+We understand that students and their parents have made huge investments of time, money, and other resources in a young person's future, and believes strongly that this should not be jeopardized or sacrificed because of what is usually am impetuous act stemming from a momentary loss of foresight.

 If you are a student at any campus of Rutgers University, or any other college or university in New Jersey (including but not limited to Princeton; Seton Hall; Rowan; The College of New Jersey; Fairleigh Dickinson; Kean; Drew; Monmouth; Montclair State; William Paterson; or any community college) that has been charged with a criminal offense in a Municipal Court or the New Jersey Superior Court, contact us immediately.
 You want to be represented by a New Jersey criminal defense lawyer who will work tirelessly to protect your rights, your educational investment, and your future.